subhajit10001/ATM_SIMULATOR_SJB/README.md

 Creating an ATM simulator involves designing a class with methods to handle various functionalities like account balance inquiry, withdrawal, deposit, and transfer

-Key Points:
-Initialization: The __init__ method sets up the initial balance and a list to store transaction history.
-Check Balance: The check_balance method returns the current balance.
-Deposit: The deposit method adds a specified amount to the balance if the amount is positive.
-Withdraw: The withdraw method subtracts a specified amount from the balance if the amount is positive and there are sufficient funds.
-Transfer: The transfer method moves a specified amount to another ATM instance if the amount is positive and there are sufficient funds.
-Transaction History: The get_transaction_history method returns a list of all transactions made. class ATM:

 class ATM:
     def __init__(self, balance=0):
         self.balance = balance